Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 ### What is an Enneagram?

-There is much to cover, but we will cover the broad strokes.
+There is much to cover, but we will go over the broad strokes.

 The Enneagram is a personality system.
 A personality is a grouping of characteristics that explain how people are similar and different.
 The Enneagram looks at thoughts, feelings, and actions and identifies "types" or archetypes.
 There are 9 core types, which is where you might have heard someone mention that they are an 8 or a 4.